Worteks/soplanning/README.txt

 ---------------------------

+v1.52.00 ( 10/04/24)

+- Update for many libraries, PHP 7.2 minimum required now, compatible with PHP 8.2
+- New module : Project cost management / profitability.
+Add your employees costs in the tool and get profitability rate for your projects based on assigned tasks
+- Email notification checkbox default value in task form (you can set yes or no)
+- Link to the task form added to ICAL export
+- UID (unique event ID) added to ICAL export
+- User login increased to 100 chars
+- Memory limit management on planning
+- Some translations fixes
+- Bugfixes on API
+- Fixed bug on redirect if specific logout provided
+- Fixed bug on Group creation if special characters in title
+- Bugfix on exclusive places and resources when creating a recurring task
+- Fix for advanced filter display when there are a lot of places/resources
+- various minor bugfixes
+- updated google Authenticator 2fA (google deactivated QRcode library)

+v1.51.00 (19/06/23)
+- QRcode implementation for mobile access : you can scan the code with your mobile
+- German translation update
+- PHP8.2 compatibility improved
+- security improved
+- installer improvement
+- Libraries update
+- Fix on help texts
+- fix on options saved on cookie (display empty lines, etc)
+- fix on ical error
+- Minor fixes on API
+- fixed error redirection page in some cases
+- Fixed header menu display for specific rights
+- fixed error message display not visible in specific cases
+- fix when moving tasks : if start date and end date are the same, the move will cause an extension of the end date.
+Now it simply move the "one day" task
+- Bugfix when deleting recurring tasks (task was deleted/recreated before being able to delete)
+- Minor bugfix display on project management page
+- Bugfix on task form when readonly (assigned users not visible)
+- Bugfix on repeated tasks, now you can start repetition even if the start date is a day off
+- Autocomplete fix on task title
+- Bugfix on view per hour : when end time was "rounded" (10h 11h, etc), the next hour was considered as worked.
+Also fixed case for task with duration (without start end), number of cells covered was not right
+- Several translation fixes
+- Some other small fixes reported by users

 v1.50.00 (02/11/2022)
 - Audit module control in settings
 - "Hide empty lines" and "Display summary under the planning" option are now stored in user profile and can be applied for all devices used